Jake Buchanan: Washington Nationals

 On August 23, 2019, Buchanan signed a minor league contract with the Washington Nationals.
 In 4 appearances for the Triple–A Fresno Grizzlies, he struggled to a 9.64 ERA with 3 strikeouts over 4 2/3 innings pitched.
 Buchanan elected free agency after the season on November 4.

 High Point Rockers

 On February 28, 2020, Buchanan signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.

 Los Angeles Angels

 On March 2, 2021, Buchanan signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
 However, on May 13, before the ALPB season began, Buchanan signed a minor league contract with the Los Angeles Angels.
-He made 16 appearances (6 starts) for the Triple-A Salt Lake Bees, registering a 3–4 record and 7.12 ERA with 39 strikeouts in 43.0 innings pitched.
-He elected free agency following the season on November 7, 2021.
+He made 16 appearances (six starts) for the Triple-A Salt Lake Bees, registering a 3–4 record and 7.12 ERA with 39 strikeouts in 43 innings pitched.
+Buchanan elected free agency following the season on November 7.